eirini-playground/tinypaas/README.md

-This is a project which allows developers to deploy applications on Kubernetes using [paketo buildpacks](https://paketo.io/) with a simple `git push`.
+This is a project which allows developers to deploy applications on Kubernetes using simple `git push`.

 ## How

 There is no real magic in it.
 Here is the flow:

-- User pushes the code to a git remote which we run in a pod>
+- User pushes the code to a git remote which runs inside the kubernetes cluster and is dedicated to his app.
-- kpack is configured to poll our git remote for updates.
-When the update happens, a new image is built.
+- The git remote is configured to create a kpack "Image" as soon as code is pushed to it.
+- When the Image is built, one of our components creates an [Eirini](https://github.com/cloudfoundry-incubator/eirini) LRP for it and Eirini deploys the application.
-- kpack is configured to push the image to a docker repository which we run as a pod.
+- Kpack is configured to push the image to a docker repository which we run as a pod.

-TODO:
-Define what happens next.
-Obviously there is going to be a deployment for the application which will use this updated image.

-But who is going to create that deployment?
-How can the user create more applications? (thus creating more remotes etc).

 ## Deploy the git remote